-For the Home Affordable Modification program (HAMP), you must complete only the steps in the waterfall necessary to reach a specific modified payment that results in a post-modification housing expense-to-income ratio that is close to but not below 31 percent.
+For HAMP, you must complete only the steps in the waterfall necessary to reach a specific modified payment that results in a post-modification housing expense-to-income ratio that is close to but not below 31 percent.

 As required in Guide Chapter 64.6, Evaluation Hierarchy, Borrower Solicitation, and Communication, you must continue evaluating the borrower for an alternative to foreclosure in the following sequence:

-- Freddie Mac Standard Short Sale, including the Streamilned Short Sale
+- Freddie Mac Standard Short Sale, including the Streamlined Short Sale

-- Freddie Mac Standard Deed-in-Lieu, including the Streamilned Deed-in-Lieu
+- Freddie Mac Standard Deed-in-Lieu, including the Streamlined Deed-in-Lieu

 If the borrower is not eligible for or interested in any of these workout options, you must continue with the foreclosure process.
 However, you may continue to solicit eligible borrowers for a Streamlined Modification, subject to the requirements in Guide Section B65.12.1.